pip-services/pip-services-docs/content/en/python/sqlserver/connect/sqlserver_connection_resolver.md

 ### Description

-The SqlServerConnectionResolver class allows you to resolve connection and credential parameters, validates these parameters and generate a connection URI.
+The SqlServerConnectionResolver class allows you to resolve connection and credential parameters, validates these parameters, and generate a connection URI.

 Important points